 A few months into her delayed college education, she was invited to that fateful party.
-Had a little too much to drink.
-Had the misfortune of needing to relieve herself.
-Left herself vulnerable to the jealous and the talentless albeit well-liked hometown boy.
+She had a little too much to drink.
+She had the misfortune of needing to relieve herself.
+She left herself vulnerable to the jealous and the talentless, albeit well-liked, hometown boy.
 A hometown boy with a grudge.

 “But,” they said, “she was a loose woman.”
 This was evident because she had given birth recently.
 Given birth instead of having an abortion and hiding the evidence of her improprieties, her loose ways.
 Loose women just want to have sex, and clearly she wanted to have sex with this hometown boy.
 When he rejected her, she staged the entire scene.
 Choked herself, tried to drown herself, rolled around in the dirt, naked, and threw herself on unsuspecting strangers in order to malign the hometown boy.
 Who was the court to believe?
 This loose woman, spirited away from her family and friends in order to save their reputations?
 Or should the court believe this fine, upstanding hometown boy who, while musically talentless, was still a handsome young man with a promising future?
 Who indeed?

 Who indeed?
 Not guilty.
 Case dismissed.
 Free as a bird, he flew.
 Still flies.
 As I said, a true story.
 True enough, anyway.